ingonyama-zk/icicle/docs/docs/api/rust-bindings/lattice/lattice-snarks.md

 use icicle_labrador::polynomial_ring::PolyRing as Rq;
 use icicle_core::polynomial_ring::flatten_polyring_slice;

-// Projecting 128 Rq polynomials (each degree-64) to a 256-element Zq vector
-let polynomials = Rq::generate_random(128);
+// Projecting 128 Rq polynomials (each of degree 64) to a 256-element Zq vector let polynomials = Rq::generate_random(128);
 let mut projection = vec![Zq::zero(); 256];

-// Flatten the polynomial vector to a contiguous Zq slice (128 × 64 elements) let flat_polynomials_as_zq = flatten_polyring_slice(&polynomials);
+// Flatten the polynomials into a contiguous Zq slice (128 × 64 elements)
+let flat_polynomials_as_zq = flatten_polyring_slice(&polynomials);

 // Use a random seed (e.g., hash of transcript or Fiat–Shamir challenge)